anusha761/MultiAgent-Cloud-Support-System/README.md

-# Multi-Agent RAG Support System for Azure and AWS Users
+# Multi-Agent RAG Support System for Azure and AWS Users Using CrewAI

 > This project simulates a technical support team powered by CrewAI agents and a Retrieval-Augmented Generation (RAG) workflow.
 The system answers user queries by consulting cloud documentation from Azure and AWS, delivering responses in a format that mimics a professionally written support email.